 5. Show that you care and be considerate

-If things have not worked out due to a team culture or skills issue, you may want to help them land on their feet.
-Look at what they did well and offer to write a reference to help their job search.
+If things have not worked out due to a team culture or skills issue, you may want to help them transition into their next role.
+Look at what they did well and offer to write a reference to support their job search.

 The timing of the meeting is also important.
 Ideally, you want to do this at the very end of the day so they can leave immediately rather than deal with a whole day’s work and small talk afterward.

 If your company allows some flexibility, try and make the exit as easy and painless as possible.
-Can you waive their notice period?
-It may be easier for them to work remotely until their last day.
+For instance, can you waive their notice period?
+Is it possible for them to work remotely until their last day?

-Even in cases where a team member has been disruptive, you need to be professional.
-After all, the rest of your team will pay close attention to how you manage the situation.
+Even in cases where a team member has been disruptive, be professional.
+The rest of your team will pay close attention to how you manage the situation.

 6. Talk to the rest of your team

-Be honest and straightforward to nip any potential gossip or rumors in the bud but bear in mind that you also owe the fired person any confidentiality they are entitled to.
+Be honest and straightforward to nip any potential gossip in the bud, bearing in mind that you also owe the fired person any confidentiality they are entitled to.

 Stay professional and courteous when talking about the dismissal in front of the rest of your team.
 Every employee will be imagining themselves on the other side of the conversation.
-The way you handle it will reflect on your leadership skills.
+The way you handle it will reflect on your leadership skills and affect employee well-being.

 Simple questions you’ll need to answer include: